MarlinZH/Geospatial_Patterns/README.md

 To customize: `walking_radius_meters = speed_m_per_s × time_seconds`

+## 🤖 Working with AI Assistants

+Need help with this project?
+Check out [AI_ASSISTANT_PROMPT.md](AI_ASSISTANT_PROMPT.md) for ready-to-use prompts that give AI assistants the context they need to help you effectively.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ### Development Setup